isaiahcolson/watchlist-client/README.md

 - [ ] add count for user's movies
 - [ ] add count for user's shows

+* increase seeded data to 25 movies and 25 shows

+### Phase 4 (Wed Jul 15 - Thur Jul 16)
+* user can manually order their watchlist
 * style watchlist page
 - [ ] determine best action forward, styling then adding manual orderi
 - [ ] set titles to links to title show pages

-* increase seeded data to 25 movies and 25 shows

-* hide pages to unauthenticated users
-- [ ] for page gatekeeping, add props.currentUser in routes for pages that I want hidden, like how we did for the navbar
-- [ ] change navbar watchlist link to hold user info
-- [ ] fix nav if token has expired
-- [ ] adjust images on title show page

-### Phase 4 (Wed Jul 15 - Thur Jul 16)
-* user can manually order their watchlist
 * style titles page
 * section by genre on titles page
-* user can add titles from titles page
+* section by type on titles page

-* add 404 catch route
-* add form validation
-- [ ] add submit button disabled styling
-- [ ] add submit button logic
-- [ ] add signup error messages for invalid fields
-- [ ] add login error messages for invalid fields
+* increase seeded data to 100 movies and 100 shows

 * final touches
 - [ ] update yellow color in color palette
 - [ ] add react flowchart to ERD picture
 - [ ] change favicon
 - [ ] update README with new wireframes
 - [ ] update README with final design assets
+- [ ] update login route to users watchlist
 * deploy project

 ### Stretch
 * add button on title card that will add or remove titles from watchlist

+* hide pages to unauthenticated users
+- [ ] for page gatekeeping, add props.currentUser in routes for pages that I want hidden, like how we did for the navbar
+- [ ] fix nav if token has expired
+* add form validation
+- [ ] add submit button disabled styling
+- [ ] add submit button logic
+- [ ] add signup error messages for invalid fields
+- [ ] add login error messages for invalid fields

 * user can edit their account

+* add 404 catch route

 * add profile photo for user
-* section by type on titles page

 * style profile page for mobile
 * style titles show page for mobile
+* style titles page for mobile

 * style nav for 4k
 * style landing for 4k
 * style signup for 4k
 * style login for 4k
+* style profile page for 4k
+* style titles show page for 4k
+* style titles page for 4k

 * user can create multiple lists
 - [ ] setup Watchlist show route
 - [ ] setup Watchlist update route